K-12 STEM Education Grants

 This grant can be used to fund training, materials and supplies, educator stipends, or other resources related to completion of the project.

 A recipient will be chosen on the basis of the overall impact of their proposed project and its alignment with grant requirements.
-At least one team member should be available to receive the grant check at INL’s Annual Holiday Reception on the evening of Dec.
-4, 2019.
 View the INL STEM Impact Grant Scoring Rubric.

 Idaho National Laboratory is pleased to partner with the Idaho STEM Action Center, created in 2015 to help coordinate and facilitate implementation of STEM programs, align education and workforce needs, and increase awareness of STEM throughout Idaho.
-Further grant opportunities in partnership with the Idaho STEM Action Center are available and will be announced throughout the year.
-Interested applicants should watch INL’s STEM grant website for further information.
+Upon award some winning proposals may also be eligible to apply for matching funds from the Idaho STEM Action Center as part of their P3 grant program and our continued partnership.